s1291/autoderiv/README.md

 ## About
-This is a simple program that implements automatic differentiation.
+This is a simple program that implements automatic differentiation using operator overloading.
 ## Installation
 Download the zip or clone the repository: